National Council of Provinces: Chairperson and deputy chairperson

-The current chairperson is Amos Masondo after having taken office on 23 May 2019.
-The current deputy chairperson is Sylvia Lucas.
+The current chairperson is Refilwe Mtsweni-Tsipane who took office on 15 June 2024.
 The following people have served as chairperson of the NCOP:

+Timeline

 Chairperson of the Committees

 The chairperson of the committees is appointed by the members of the legislature.
-The position holds the following roles, including presiding over the meeting of the committee of chairpersons, approve the budget and expenditures of the committees and to preside over sittings of the House, when the chairperson and deputy chairperson are not available.
+The position holds the following roles, including presiding over the meeting of the committee of chairpersons, approve the budget and expenditures of the committees and to preside over sittings of the House, when requested or when the chairperson and deputy chairperson are not available.

 Chief Whips and Party Whips

 Whips represent their individual parties' interests and ensure the discipline of their members.
 They also ensure that their parties function effectively.
 There are two Chief Whips who are official office bearers, the Chief Whip of the majority party and the Chief Whip of the largest opposition party.
 The smaller parties have Senior Whips assisted by a number of whips.
 The Chief Whips are formally appointed by the chairperson.
 The Chief Whip of the majority party is responsible for the detailed arrangement of the legislative business.